ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 The object of the first triple, for the birthPlace, contains a link (an [_IRI_](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier)) to some other resource (London).
 The object of the second triple (the birthDate) is not a link, but a so-called _literal value_.
-The literal value cannot have any properties, since it's not a resource.
+The literal value cannot have any properties since it's not a resource.

 That's a lot of new words and concepts, which can be a bit confusing at first.
 However, they will appear all the time when you're actually working with linked data, so try to get an accurate mental model of these concepts.